tylertian123/RobotPathfinder/README.md

 Robot motion profiler/path planner for tank drive (aka skid-steer or differential drive) robots.
 Used and developed by [FRC Team 6135 (Arctos)](https://github.com/Arctos6135).
 Inspired by and partially based on [Pathfinder by Jaci Brunning](https://github.com/JacisNonsense/Pathfinder).

 RobotPathfinder is intended as an improvement over Pathfinder for tank drivetrains.
-As such, it does not have support for other drivetrains, but features these improvements:
+As such, it does not have support for other drivetrains, but has these features:
 * Smooth path generation with 3 different fit types
 * *Respects maximum velocity constraints for both wheels, even when turning*
 * *Allows wheels to turn backwards if turns are too tight*
+* *Simple motion profiles that can be re-generated on-the-fly for maximum speed and accuracy*
 * Handy methods that allows the mirroring and retracing of trajectories
 * Follower class that can be set to follow position, velocity, acceleration and direction
 * And much more...!